Loved the movie ‘JOBS’. Reminds me of this article I wrote a while back. But first… a look at the JOBS movie trailer:

 The story of Steve Jobs is beyond epic.
 There’s not many who could change the world of personal computers, music, phones and animated films in one lifetime.
 His character DNA was a mix of sheer genius, vision, tenacity and often disturbing habits that easily puts him in the same league as Edison, Ford and Tesla.

-As I finished the best-selling biography of Steve Jobs by Walter Isaacson, I wondered what would happen if Jobs, with his highly combustible yet potent management style had decided to become the publisher of a Newspaper, instead of being the king of Silicon Valley.
+As I finished the best-selling biography of Steve Jobs by Walter Isaacson, I wondered what would happen if Jobs, with his highly combustible yet potent management style had decided to become the publisher of a Newspaper or Broadcast outlet, instead of being the king of Silicon Valley.
 It’s this kind of hardcore leadership, combined with brutal austerity measures that Newspapers (and Broadcasters) would certainly benefit from today.
 Introducing someone like this into your operation wouldn’t be easy.
 But as they say – if you want a great omelet, you have to break a few eggs.

 How would Steve Jobs stop the bleeding?
 How would he re-invent the Newspaper industry, in much the same way as he did to rescue Apple from the brink of bankruptcy in 1996?
 With digital advertising on the verge of becoming the second largest money maker for media, what are some of the first things he would do as your boss?